mxs170018/4395.001/README.md

 ## Web Crawler: George Washington
 you can see the [folder here](WebCrawler) which takes in 2 George Washington related URLS and crawls on them to find relevant URLS.
 Afterwards it scrapes the text and processes it and outputs to a file.
 Then it creates a knowledge base on 10 relevant frequent words where each word has a list of correlated sentences.
 It pickles the knowledge base for usage on another program

+## Hand-Annotated Sentence Parsing
+you can see the [pdf here](SentenceParsingComparison.pdf) for some explanation on a hand drawn Constituency Parse Tree, Dependency Parse Graph, and a Semantic Role Parse